grantsrb/gordongames/README.md

 - `grid_size` - An row,col coordinate denoting the number of units on the grid (height, width).
 - `pixel_density` - Number of numpy pixels within a single grid unit.
 - `targ_range` - A range of possible initial target object counts for each game (inclusive).
 Must be less than `grid_size`.
+-  hold\_outs  - a set or list of target counts that should not be considered when creating a new game

 Each of these options are member variables of the environment and will come into effect after the environment is reset.
 For example, if you wanted to use 1-5 targets in game A, you can be set this using the following code: